About Your Inferior Vena Cava (IVC) Filter Placement

 Activities

-Call your healthcare provider if you have any of the following:
+Call your healthcare provider if you have:

-• A fever of 100.4° F (38° C) or higher
+• A fever of 100.4° F (38° C) or higher.

-• Drainage around the incision site
+• Drainage around your incision site.

-• Redness and swelling around your insertion site
+• Redness and swelling around your insertion site.

 Last Updated